writethedocs/www/docs/conf/eu/2016/news/cfp-tickets.rst

 Call for Proposals
 ------------------

-Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
+Every year, Write The Docs invites people from all across our community to come up on stage to share their insights and experience.
 Whether you’ve been writing documentation for decades or you’ve just started this year, we want to hear from you!